Same-sex marriage in Guerrero: Legislative action

-A bill to establish civil unions was debated in the Congress of Guerrero in 2009, but the legislation stalled and was not voted on.
-In 2014, as Coahuila had recently legalized same-sex marriage, LGBT rights organizations in Guerrero began pressing Congress to approve same-sex marriage and adoption.
+A bill to establish civil unions was first debated in the Congress of Guerrero in 2009, but the legislation stalled and was not voted on.
+In 2014, as Coahuila had recently legalized same-sex marriage, LGBT rights organizations in Guerrero began pressing Congress to approve same-sex marriage and adoption by same-sex couples.
 On 7 July 2015, Governor Rogelio Ortega Martínez submitted a same-sex marriage bill to Congress.
-On 20 May 2016, Deputy Vicario Castrejón from the Institutional Revolutionary Party (PRI) said the bill would be voted on "soon", but this did not happen, and the bill, as with the previous legislation, stalled.
+On 20 May 2016, Deputy Héctor Vicario Castrejón from the Institutional Revolutionary Party (PRI) said the bill would be voted on "soon".
+However, this did not happen, and the bill, as with the previous legislation, was placed in the "legislative freezer" (congelador legislativo).

-The July 2018 elections resulted in the National Regeneration Movement (MORENA), a party supporting same-sex marriage, winning the majority of legislative seats in Guerrero.
-In November 2018, Deputy Moisés Reyes Sandoval introduced legislation to legalize same-sex marriage in Guerrero.
-The bill was rejected by Congress in October 2020 in a 15–23 vote, with several MORENA deputies voting against, despite having been elected on a party platform supporting same-sex marriage.
+The July 2018 elections resulted in the National Regeneration Movement (MORENA), which supports the legalization of same-sex marriage, winning the majority of legislative seats in Guerrero.
+In November 2018, Deputy Moisés Reyes Sandoval introduced legislation to legalize same-sex marriage.
+However, the bill was rejected by Congress in October 2020 by a 15–23 vote, with several MORENA deputies voting against, despite having been elected on a party platform supporting same-sex marriage.
 Reyes Sandoval announced his intention to challenge this decision to the Mexican Supreme Court, saying that "whether they [conservatives] like it or not they will be gay marriage [in Guerrero]".
-In September 2022, Deputy Héctor Fernando Agüero García introduced a new same-sex marriage bill to Congress.
+In September 2022, Deputy Héctor Agüero García introduced a new same-sex marriage bill to Congress.
 The bill was passed 38–6 with 2 abstentions on 25 October 2022.
-It was signed by Governor Evelyn Salgado Pineda and took effect upon publication in the state's official gazette on 31 December 2022.
-Guerrero was the last Mexican state to legalise same-sex marriage.
+Although the vote was carried out anonymously, some deputies publicly expressed their position on the bill.
+Deputies Yoloczin Domínguez Serna and Jacinto González Varona said that the legislation was meant for "those people who have left their lives on the road, in their struggle to be treated with dignity" and described the bill's passage as a "historical debt".
+The bill changed all references to married spouses in the Civil Code from "a man and a woman" to "two people".
+It was signed by Governor Evelyn Salgado Pineda, and published in the state's official gazette on 30 December 2022.
+The legislation took effect the following day, making Guerrero the last Mexican state to legalise same-sex marriage.